 No it does not.
-In the 12 months prior to September 2018, the UK received 27,966 applications from main applicants, 4% more than the previous year.
-Over the same period, there have been wider falls in asylum applications to other EU countries (down 16%).
+In the year June 2018 - June 2019, the UK received 32,693 applications from main applicants, 21% more than the previous year.
+Over the same period, asylum applications to other EU countries have also seen a slight increase.

 How many refugees are there in the UK?

-The vast majority of refugees stay in their region of displacement, and consequently are hosted by developing countries.
-Turkey now hosts the highest number of refugees with 3.5 million, followed by Pakistan with 1.4 million.
+The vast majority of refugees – 4 out of 5 – stay in their region of displacement, and consequently are hosted by developing countries.
+Turkey now hosts the highest number of refugees with 3.7 million, followed by Pakistan with 1.4 million.

 Let us remember that a bogus asylum-seeker is not equivalent to a criminal; and that an unsuccessful asylum application is not equivalent to a bogus one - Kofi Annan